mother/gns3-docs/docs/getting-started/installation/gns3-on-equinix.md

 <img alt="screenshot" src={useBaseUrl('img/getting-started/installation/gns3-on-packet/16.jpg')} />

-Reboot the server from the Packet portal or by issuing a reboot command on the terminal.
+Reboot the server from the equinix portal or by issuing a reboot command on the terminal.
 That’s it!